 On the other hand, there is a rival explanation of the organism's holistic ordering derived from complexity theory.
-Dirk Helbing, a physicist at the Swiss Federal Institute of Technology, does research into systems that are complex enough to sense their environment and which have the ability to adjust themselves according to the feedback [C3,4].
-This obviously encompasses living organisms but also includes urban traffic control networks!
-Several authors have pointed out that Qi could be explained as a general feature of these so called 'non-linear' feedback systems.
-[C11].
-Helbing proves that such systems will organise themselves automatically and very efficiently if they are given sensory feedback and also some elementary rules for adapting, which may simply come from the success or failure of past responses; in other words a memory [C2].
+Dirk Helbing, a physicist at the Swiss Federal Institute of Technology, has been doing research into systems that are complex enough to sense their environment and which have the ability to adjust themselves according to the feedback [C3,4].
+This obviously encompasses living organisms but also includes urban traffic control systems!
+He proves that such systems will order themselves automatically and very efficiently if they are given sensory feedback and also some elementary rules for adapting, which may simply come from the success or failure of past responses; in other words a memory [C2].

-Such organisation cannot be described as a set of rules, it is dynamic and unpredictable but is nevertheless highly ordered.
-Mathematicians call these forms of organisation 'chaotic attractors', which are patterns in the so called 'phase space' of the system.
-Phase space is a mathematical way of looking at how a system develops holistically (which makes it a good candidate for talking about Oriental Medicine); to give an illustrative example, circles in phase space describe the system repeating its behaviour again and again, because a circle is a path that repeats itself.
+These feedback systems organise themselves in a dynamic way, which is not describable, not predictable, but is nevertheless highly ordered.
+Mathematicians call this form of organisation a chaotic attractor, which are patterns in the so called 'phase space' of the system.
+Phase space is a mathematical way of looking at how a system develops holistically (which makes it a good candidate for talking about Oriental Medicine).
+To give an illustrative example, circles in phase space describe the system repeating its behaviour again and again, because a circle is a path that repeats itself.

-Chaotic attractors are more like spirals - they never quite repeat, but they stay within certain limits - so they describe an holistic state whose development is built on past experience and that doesn't go off on wild jags.
-Therefore, you could say that a system which is following an attractor develops progressively without getting stuck in habits.
+Chaotic attractors are more like spirals - they never quite repeat, but they stay within certain limits - so they describe an holistic state whose development is progressively built on past experience and that doesn't go off on wild jags.
+Therefore, you could say that a system which is following an attractor develops progressively and harmoniously without being predictable.
 A good definition of health!